 Here is how to do it:

-Open ApexSQL Log and start a new session pointing to the database that you wish to revert back to a specific point in time and click Next button
+Open the application and start a new session pointing to the database that you wish to revert back to a specific point in time and click Next button

 Next you need to add all backups or log backups which contain the data that you wish to roll back.
 This means: All the data which occurred after the unwanted event

-For the sake of this demo we will open the results in grid view.
+For the sake of this demo we will choose to Open the results in grid view.
 This will allow us to see and choose which transactions we want to roll back.
 This is especially handy when you are not 100% certain to which point you need to roll back

 - Review the transactions displayed in the grid as a final verification.
 You can indicate which operations to include by either highlighting or selecting them.
 In this case, we want to roll back everything after the date we selected

 Select all by checking the white box next to operation in the grid

 Once all operations are selected, select the Undo option in the main ribbon

 The script will be created for you in a SQL Server script editor, which will allow you to execute the script immediately or to save the script and execute it from SSMS or another similar tool later

 There are a couple advantages to use this approach